mohammed183/re_vit/markdown/02-Claims.md

 The following figure shows the breakdown of the VTAB tasks:
 ![](assets/claim1.png)

-*<small>The models used are not available to the public and cannot be reproduced, as they are trained on the JFT-300M dataset, which is a private dataset owned by Google.</small>*
+<small>The models used are not available to the public and cannot be reproduced, as they are trained on the JFT-300M dataset, which is a private dataset owned by Google.</small>

 To test the claim that vision transformers outperform convolutional neural networks on image classification tasks, we need to fine-tune the pretrained models on various datasets and compare their test accuracy.
 However, we face a challenge: we cannot access the pretrained models or the **JFT-300M** dataset that the authors used for pretraining.
 This is a private dataset that only they have.
 The only model we can use from the previous table is the **Vit-L/16 (I21k)**, which is marked in green.
 This model was pretrained on the **ImageNet-21k (I21k)** dataset and released by Google.

-**How can we overcome this challenge and verify their claim?**
+**How can we overcome this challenge and verify their claim**⁉️

 A possible solution is to use other published models that were also pretrained on the **ImageNet-21k** dataset, such as the **BiT-L (I21k)** model.
 We can fine-tune these models on the same classification datasets as the vision transformer model and compare their performance.
 We can create a table like the following and fill the missing parts: